Rúhíyyih Khánum: North America

-Europe
+Europe and World War II

-As a young woman, Mary had expressed a great desire to learn Spanish.
-However, her plans to travel to Republican Spain were thwarted with the Spanish Civil War.
-Instead, Mary chose to live with her cousin in Nazi Germany in 1935, a move which was endorsed by Shoghi Effendi.
-In Germany, Shoghi Effendi encouraged Mary to strengthen the fledgling Baháʼí community.
-The young Mary assimilated herself in German culture, wearing a dirndl and learning to speak German fluently.
+As a young woman, Khánum had expressed a great desire to learn Spanish.
+However, her plans to travel to Spain were thwarted by the Spanish Civil War.
+Instead, in 1935, just two years after Adolf Hitler's rise to power, she chose to live with her cousin in Germany in a move that was endorsed by Effendi, who encouraged her to strengthen the fledgling German Baháʼí community.
+There, she assimilated into German society, wearing a dirndl and learning to speak the language fluently.
+Nevertheless, by 1937, the religion had been outlawed by the Nazi regime, which later began persecuting Baháʼís.

-Whilst in Germany, Mary received an invitation from Shoghi Effendi to go on pilgrimage with her mother.
-Both mother and daughter accepted the invitation.
-They were initially planning to travel through the Balkans and visit the Baháʼís, but the unrest of the area forced them to travel directly to Haifa.
+During this time, Khánum and her mother accepted an invitation from Effendi to go on another Baháʼí pilgrimage.
+The two initially planned to travel through the Balkans, but the outbreak of World War II forced them to travel directly to Haifa.

 Marriage

-Mary had spent long periods of time with Shoghi Effendi prior to marrying, having first met him when she was 12 years of age.
-She went on pilgrimage again three years later, after which she kept in constant communication with Shoghi Effendi.
-Arriving in Haifa in January 1937 with her mother, the two began a brief and discreet courtship.
-In February, the couple were engaged, and Mary cabled her father to come as soon as he could to Haifa.
-On March 24, at the age of 26, Mary married Shoghi Effendi in a low-key ceremony.
-It was at this time that Shoghi Effendi entitled her "Amatu'l-Bahá Rúhíyyih Khánum" (Amatu'l-Bahá means "Handmaiden of Glory".)
-The official marriage announcement was cabled by Shoghi Effendi's mother, Ḍíyáʼíyyih, to the Baháʼí world:Announce Assemblies celebration marriage beloved Guardian.
+Mary had spent extended periods with Shoghi Effendi before their marriage, initially meeting him when she was 12 years old.
+After a pilgrimage three years later, she maintained constant communication with Shoghi Effendi.
+In January 1937, Mary and her mother arrived in Haifa, initiating a discreet courtship with Shoghi Effendi.
+By February, the couple was engaged, and Mary promptly cabled her father to join them in Haifa.
+On March 24, at the age of 26, Mary married Shoghi Effendi in a simple ceremony.
+It was during this time that Shoghi Effendi bestowed upon her the title "Amatu'l-Bahá Rúhíyyih Khánum" (Amatu'l-Bahá means "Handmaiden of Glory").
+The official announcement of their marriage was cabled to the Baháʼí world by Shoghi Effendi's mother, Ḍíyáʼíyyih:Announce Assemblies celebration marriage beloved Guardian.
 Inestimable honour conferred upon handmaid of Baháʼu'lláh Ruhiyyih Khanum Miss Mary Maxwell.
 Union of East and West proclaimed by Baháʼí Faith cemented.
 Ziaiyyih mother of Guardian.
 As Rúhíyyih was getting used to life in the East, the newlyweds made a trip to Switzerland, and Shoghi Effendi introduced his young bride to his favourite sights in the country.
 It was initially difficult for her to adjust to her new home and she suffered periods of loneliness and homesickness.
 With the encouragement of Shoghi Effendi, she studied both the Bible and the Quran and started learning Persian.
 She later became fluent in the language and was able to deliver talks in Persian.
 In a letter to her mother a year after her marriage, she wrote that "if anyone asked me what my theme was in life I should say, 'Shoghi Effendi'".